Pop-Code/nestjs-console/README.md

 The console service works as a standalone process, like the classic entry point, and will initialize a NestApplicationContext (headless) instead a NestApplication.
 The console service will be accesible inside the container.

-1. Bootstrap (entry point e.g console.ts) invoked by cli.
+1. Bootstrap (entry point e.g console.ts) is invoked by cli.
 2. Init a headless nest app
     - Any module inside the app can create command and subcommands using nestjs-console with [commander][commander]
 3. nestjs-console invoke commander